About 3-Person IVF

-Pronuclear transfer begins with an embryo created via in vitro fertilization, using the intended parents’ sperm and eggs.
-Simultaneously, a second embryo is created using a donor egg with healthy mitochondria and the father’s (or donor) sperm.
+Pronuclear transfer begins with an embryo created via in vitro fertilization, using the intending parents’ sperm and eggs.
+Simultaneously, a second embryo is created using a donor egg with healthy mitochondria and the intending father’s (or donor) sperm.
 When the embryos are one day old, still at the single-cell stage, the pronuclei are removed from the first embryo.
-The majority of the mother’s mutated mitochondria are left behind in the enucleated embryo, which is discarded.
+Some of the intending mother’s mutated mitochondria are inevitably carried over from the enucleated embryo, which is discarded.
 Meanwhile, the pronuclei of the second embryo are removed and discarded.
-The parents’ pronuclei are then placed into the second embryo, which has maintained the healthy mitochondria from the donor’s egg.
-This constructed embryo can continue to develop and then be transferred into the mother.
+The intending parents’ pronuclei are then placed into the second embryo, which has maintained the healthy mitochondria from the donor’s egg.
+This constructed embryo can continue to develop and then be transferred into the intending mother.

 Maternal Spindle Transfer (MST)